jldec/pub-server/README.md

 **pub** generates html from markdown files.

 Start by using **pub** to preview your github README or other markdown files.
+Later you may want to use **pub** for a [presentation](https://github.com/jldec/pub-theme-shower-ribbon) or website with a theme of your choice.

-Simply run `pub` from the command line in your project folder.
-It will:
+Running `pub` from the command line in your project folder will:

 - find all the markdown files there
 - render them in your browser at http://localhost:3001/
 - watch the files for changes
 - automatically refresh your browser when you save a change from your favorite editor
+- use `pub -O` to generate html files without starting a server

 ![preview screen-shot](/images/screen1.png)

-Later you may want to use **pub** for documentation, a blog, or a website with a theme of your choice.

 ### installation